Hybrid weakly over-penalised symmetric interior penalty method on anisotropic meshes: Introduction

 \section{Introduction}

-In this study, we investigate a hybrid-type weakly over-penalised symmetric interior penalty (HWOPSIP) method for the Poisson equations on anisotropic meshes.
-Brenner et al. first proposed the original weakly over-penalised symmetric interior penalty (WOPSIP) method \cite{BreOweSun08}.
-Several studies have considered similar techniques \cite{BarBre14,Bre15,BreOweSun12}.
-WOPSIP methods have several advantages over standard symmetric interior penalty (SIP) discontinuous Galerkin methods \cite{PieErn12,Riv08} and the classic Crouzeix--Raviart (CR) non-conforming finite element method \cite{CroRav73}.
+In this study, we investigate a hybrid weakly over-penalised symmetric interior penalty (HWOPSIP) method for Poisson equations on anisotropic meshes.
+Brenner et al. were the first to propose the original weakly over-penalised symmetric interior penalty (WOPSIP) method \cite{BreOweSun08}.
+Several studies have considered similar techniques since \cite{BarBre14,Bre15,BreOweSun12}.
+WOPSIP methods have several advantages over the standard symmetric interior penalty (SIP) discontinuous Galerkin \cite{PieErn12,Riv08}, and the classic Crouzeix--Raviart (CR) nonconforming finite element \cite{CroRav73} methods.
 One advantage is that the WOPSIP method is stable for any penalty parameter.
-The WOPSIP method is similar to the classical CR finite element method, and thus has similar features, such as inf-sup stability on anisotropic meshes (see \cite[Lemma 7]{Ish24}).
-Another advantage of the WOPSIP method is that the error analysis of the technique is studied on more general meshes (\cite{BreOweSun12,BreOweSun08,Bre15,BarBre14}) than conformal meshes.
-Applying non-conforming meshes can be difficult in the CR non-conforming finite element method.
-Furthermore, the consistency term is not included in the WOPSIP schemes.
-This may be advantageous when using anisotropic meshes, i.e. the use of the WOPSIP methods may avoid worsening interpolation errors owing to the trace inequality (Lemma \ref{lem=trace}).
+The WOPSIP method is similar to the classical CR finite element method and thus has similar features, such as inf-sup stability on anisotropic meshes (see \cite[Lemma 7]{Ish24}).
+Another advantage of the WOPSIP method is that error analysis is performed on more general meshes (\cite{BreOweSun12,BreOweSun08,Bre15,BarBre14}) than conformal meshes.
+Applying nonconforming meshes can be difficult in the CR nonconforming finite element method.
+Furthermore, a consistency term is not included in the WOPSIP scheme.
+This may be advantageous when using anisotropic meshes; that is, the use of WOPSIP methods may prevent worsening interpolation errors because of the trace inequality (Lemma \ref{lem=trace}).